seanchan123/chatapult/services/auth-service/README.md

 ## Integration with Other Services

-- Typically used by your **Next.js** front-end or other microservices in the Chatapult project to authenticate users and manage sessions.
+- Used with the `frontend` service in the Chatapult project to authenticate users and manage sessions.
 - Other services can rely on the JWT token from this Auth Service to authorize user requests.

 ## Troubleshooting